elliotchance/vsql/docs/v-client-library-docs.rst

    pub struct ConnectionOptions {
    pub mut:
-   	// query_cache contains the precompiled prepared statements that can be
-   	// reused.
-This makes execution much faster as parsing the SQL is extremely
-   	// expensive.
-   	//
-   	// By default each connection will be given its own query cache.
-However,
-   	// you can safely share a single cache over multiple connections and you are
-   	// encouraged to do so.
-   	query_cache &QueryCache = unsafe { nil }
    	// Warning: This only works for :memory: databases.
 Configuring it for
    	// file-based databases will either be ignored or causes crashes. page_size int